npm/rfcs/accepted/0000-package-manifest-extensions.md

 For each supported object field:

 1. If the field is missing from the package manifest, npm creates it.
-2. For `dependencies`, `optionalDependencies`, and `peerDependencies`, npm shallow-merges entries by dependency name.
+2. For `dependencies` and `optionalDependencies`, npm adds entries by dependency name only when that package name is not already declared in either normal dependency field.
+3. If a package already declares a package name in `dependencies` or `optionalDependencies`, an extension that provides that name in either normal dependency field is an error.
+Users should use `overrides` for normal dependency version changes.
-3. If the package already declares the same dependency or peer name in the same field, the extension value replaces the package's value in memory.
+4. For `peerDependencies`, npm shallow-merges entries by peer name, and the extension value replaces the package's peer range in memory when that peer name already exists.
-4. For `peerDependenciesMeta`, npm merges by peer name and then shallow-merges each peer metadata object, so an extension can add `optional: true` without replacing unrelated metadata keys for that peer.
+5. For `peerDependenciesMeta`, npm merges by peer name and then shallow-merges each peer metadata object, so an extension can add `optional: true` without replacing unrelated metadata keys for that peer.

 After extension application, npm validates and normalizes the manifest using the same rules it uses for published package manifests.
 An extension must not create a new duplicate package name across `dependencies` and `optionalDependencies`, and it must not try to move a package name between those two fields.
-If the package already declares `bar` in `optionalDependencies`, then an extension may replace `optionalDependencies.bar` but may not add `dependencies.bar`; if the package already declares `bar` in `dependencies`, then an extension may replace `dependencies.bar` but may not add `optionalDependencies.bar`.
-This keeps v1 from implicitly converting optional dependencies into required dependencies or required dependencies into optional dependencies without an explicit deletion feature.
+If the package already declares `bar` in `optionalDependencies`, then an extension may not provide either `dependencies.bar` or `optionalDependencies.bar`; if the package already declares `bar` in `dependencies`, then an extension may not provide either `optionalDependencies.bar` or `dependencies.bar`.
+This keeps v1 from implicitly converting optional dependencies into required dependencies or required dependencies into optional dependencies without an explicit deletion feature, while leaving normal dependency version changes to `overrides`.

 `peerDependencies` may overlap with `dependencies` or `optionalDependencies`, because packages commonly provide a fallback implementation while also declaring a peer contract.
-An extension may add or correct a `peerDependencies` entry for a package that already lists the same name in `dependencies` or `optionalDependencies`, and it may add or correct a `dependencies` or `optionalDependencies` entry for a package that already lists the same name in `peerDependencies`.
+An extension may add or correct a `peerDependencies` entry for a package that already lists the same name in `dependencies` or `optionalDependencies`, and it may add a `dependencies` or `optionalDependencies` entry for a package that already lists the same name in `peerDependencies` when that name is not already declared in either normal dependency field.

 Every `peerDependenciesMeta` entry present after extension application must correspond to a `peerDependencies` entry present after extension application.
 An extension may add `peerDependenciesMeta.<name>.optional` only if the package already declares `peerDependencies.<name>` or the same extension also adds `peerDependencies.<name>`.
 Orphaned `peerDependenciesMeta` entries are an error in v1.

-This permits both of the common manifest-repair cases:
+This permits the common manifest-repair cases that are in scope for v1:

+- add a missing `dependencies` or `optionalDependencies` edge
-- add a missing dependency edge
+- add a missing peer dependency edge
-- correct a dependency or peer range that is known to be wrong
+- correct a peer dependency range that is known to be wrong
+- add or correct peer dependency metadata

 Deletion is not supported in v1.
 A `null`, `false`, or `"-"` value is an error.
-Removing dependencies or install behavior has different security and compatibility consequences and should be handled by `overrides`, lifecycle-script policy, native patching, or a follow-up RFC.
+Changing normal dependency selection should be handled by `overrides`; removing dependencies or changing install behavior has different security and compatibility consequences and should be handled by lifecycle-script policy, native patching, or a follow-up RFC.

 ### Root-only behavior